adam2am/language-tools-with-civet/1-clear-roadmap.md

 - [x] Document why no parser dependency is required: Civet parsing is handled by the external VSCode Civet extension and `svelte-preprocessor-with-civet`; the language server operates on TSX output
 - [ ] If needed, add Civet as a dependency in `packages/language-server/package.json`

-## Phase 3: Civet Preprocessor Integration, `svelte2tsx` Enhancement, and Language Feature Enablement
+## Phase 3: Enabling Full IDE Language Features for Civet in Svelte

-This phase focuses on enabling the Svelte Language Server to understand and provide rich features for Civet code within `<script lang="civet">` tags by integrating with the project's configured Civet preprocessor and enhancing the `svelte2tsx` transpilation process.
+This crucial phase is entirely focused on making the IDE fully understand Civet code within `<script lang="civet">` tags.
+The goal is to provide a rich development experience with features like TypeScript-aware autocompletion, hover information, go-to-definition, and accurate diagnostics.
+This involves ensuring the Civet code is correctly preprocessed to JavaScript/TypeScript within the language server, that `svelte2tsx` can then convert this to TSX, and that all source mapping is accurate to enable these IDE features to point back to the original Civet source.

 ### 3.1 Civet Preprocessor Integration with Language Server
    - [x] **Investigate `configLoader` for Preprocessor Discovery:** Confirm how the language server's `configLoader` discovers and utilizes project-defined Svelte preprocessors from `svelte.config.js`.